Raiffeisen Rio Review 2025: Pros & Cons

 I could not find any core fund with 0.30%.
 They seem to be around 0.5%.
 But I have probably not found the proper ones.

-Overall, these fees are not great.
+Overall, these fees are not good.
 The core components, if around 0.3%, are reasonably priced.
 And the management fee is okay for Switzerland.
 On the other hand, the themes are too expensive.
+When everything is added together, this product is quite expensive.

-But I think the main issue is the lack of transparency from Raiffeisen on the products they use for Rio.
+But I think the main issue is Raiffeisen’s lack of transparency regarding the products they use for Raiffeisen Rio.

 Is it safe to invest with Raiffeisen Rio?